data-integrations/http/docs/HTTP-batchsource.md

 ### Error Handling

-**HTTP Errors Handling:** A mapping which defines error handling strategy used, when pages return certain HTTP status codes.
-The left column contains a regular expression for http status code.
+**HTTP Errors Handling:** Defines the error handling strategy to use for certain HTTP response codes.
+The left column contains a regular expression for HTTP status code.
 The right column contains an action which is done in case of match.
-If http status code matches multiple regular expressions, the first specified in mapping is matched.
+If HTTP status code matches multiple regular expressions, the first specified in mapping is matched.

 Example: